Skip to main content

 • Layers: 8–12 in Independent mode

-• Expression: Staccato, wide velocity range (20–127)
+• Phrasing: Staccato, wide velocity range (20–127)

 Maximum density and independence.
 Works as a textural wash — route to a reverberant pad or granular synth.